artur-gramacki/MatchingPursuit/README.md

-The R package for processing time series data using the **Matching Pursuit Algorithm**.
+The R package for processing time series data using the **Matching Pursuit Algorithm**